kristian-lange/net-glimpse/README.md

    You can specify IP and port with the parameters `-Dhttp.address` and `-Dhttp.port`.
 By default `localhost` and `9000` is used.
 E.g. `./bin/net-glimpse -Dhttp.address=172.23.1.81 -Dhttp.port=8080` binds net-glimpse to IP `172.23.1.81` and port `8080`.

-   If net-glimps does not want to start have a look in its installation folder whether you find a file RUNNING_PID.
+   If net-glimpse does not want to start have a look in its installation folder whether you find a file RUNNING_PID.
 Delete it and start again.

 1. Try in a browser, e.g. with `http://localhost:9000/?nif=myNetworkInterface` (instead of `myNetworkInterface` use the name of the network interface you want to intercept)

-   net-glimps prints out potential network interface names (NIF) in it's log.
+   net-glimpse prints out potential network interface names (NIF) in it's log.
 You can copy-paste one from there.
 This is especially handy on **Windows** where they have names like, e.g. `\Device\NPF_{998BB72F-3468-413E-813C-7E3A2E7B591B}` which would lead to the URL `http://localhost:9000/?nif=\Device\NPF_{998BB72F-3468-413E-813C-7E3A2E7B591B}`.

    The resulting webpage shows a list of raw packet header data in JSON format.